deoluoyinlola/aws-bootcamp-cruddur-2023/journal/week1.md

 ```
 docker exec CONTAINER_ID -it /bin/bash
 ```
-You can just right click a container and see logs in VSCode with Docker extension
+With Docker extension, I can just right click a container and see logs in VSCode or choose `Attach shell`
 ### Delete an Image
 ```
 docker image rm backend-flask --force